Manual

 The deployment section is all about adding and managing deployments.
 You can upload existing deployments, add unmanaged deployments or create new empty deployments for quick prototyping.

-In a managed domain, deployments are associated with a server-group.
+.
 Any server within the server group will then be provided with that deployment.
 The domain and host controller components manage the distribution of binaries across network boundaries.

 The most common use case is to add one or several deployments.
 This can easily be done by simply dragging and dropping the deployments across the deployment column.
 Alternatively you can use a wizard to upload deployments.
 This allows you to decide whether the deployment should be started after the upload.
 Per default deployments are enabled (started) by default in standalone mode and disabled (stopped) by default in domain mode.